DigitalPublishingToolkit/TOD28COMMUNITIES/md/10chapter07.md

   Open Clothes                             Profit              Mainly online                          Yes                          Centralized dotSUB                                   Profit              Mainly online                          Yes                          Centralized

-Table 14 -- Classification of winning projects according to orientation to business, relationship between online and offline interaction, focus of interest, centralized/distributed technology used.
-No correlation emerges among these variables
+<small>Table 14 - Classification of winning projects according to orientation
+to business, relationship between online and offline interaction, focus of interest, centralized/distributed technology used.
+No correlation emerges among these variables</small>

 It is by now evident that communitarian relationships cannot be conceived in ontological terms, looking for an ideal 'essence' of online